 From the highest halls of power to the world of everyday work and everywhere in between, dogs have lived up to their reputation as Man’s Best Friend.
-It is only fair and fitting, therefore, that we do our part and be a good friend back by looking after our four-legged friends when they need our help most.
+Therefore, it is only fair and fitting that we do our part and be a good friend back by looking after our four-legged friends when they need our help most.
 Guide dogs help the disabled among us, and so we, in turn, should provide care for disabled dogs.

-To that end, here are six tips to follow for improving the quality of a disabled dog’s life.
+To that end, here are six tips to follow for improving the quality of a disabled dog’s life, from making your home more accessible to buying a dog wheelchair for your pup.

 First and foremost, you want to be sure that your home is disabled dog-friendly.
-If a member of your family were disabled, you would have to change the layout of your home a bit to account for their disability.
+If a member of your family were disabled, you would have to change your home’s layout a bit to account for their disability.
 Dogs are Man’s Best Friend and, thus, a member of the family.
 You’ll, therefore, want to do a bit of work around the house to make it comfortable for your dog to get around.

 For example, if you have doggie doors, you’ll need to make sure that they are large enough to for your dog to get through without difficulty and wide enough to accommodate any dog wheelchairs, which we’ll discuss later.
 Also, you’ll want to install ramps up outdoor decks and staircases to ease the strain on your dog’s legs and paws.